-So you've been accepted onto the programme by the International Programmes Office and we have nominated you to our partner University.
-What happens next?
+Once you have been accepted onto the programme by the International Programmes Office and we have nominated you to our partner university these are the next steps.

-- Prepare the application packet for your host University
+Prepare the application form for your host university

-We will provide you with the application form for your host university either on paper or online.
-Do visit their website to read through the instructions yourself - take responsibility for your own knowledge!
+You will be provided with the application form for your host university either on paper or online.
+Do visit their website to read through the instructions.

 You need to bring the completed application to the IPO.
 If you meet the grade requirement, we will send the form to our partner.